-Yes.
+Yes – the native token for the Flow network is FLOW.
 All decentralized blockchains use cryptographic tokens (cryptocurrencies) to ensure the security of the system.
 Flow is committed to a diverse and decentralized participation in the Flow Network, and therefore the distribution of the token, in compliance with securities law and other relevant regulatory frameworks.
-We will be working with our legal team, player-base, and developer community to find efficient and equitable ways to give our most dedicated early adopters access to the network.
-We need you to give us feedback as developers, players, and netizens of the world so, sign up on withflow.org to learn more.

 Composability refers to developers building on top of shared resources such as an existing user base, data, security and running code.
 “A platform is composable if its existing resources can be used as building blocks and programmed into higher order applications.
 Composability is important because it allows developers to do more with less, which in turn, can lead to more rapid and compounding innovation.” – Jesse Walden, 4 eras of blockchain computing

 Flow was explicitly designed to support games and consumer applications on day one, with the throughput necessary to scale to millions of active users.These goals necessitated a number of significant technical innovations:

 A pipelined architecture that separates the jobs typically done by a single miner or validator across five different node types, significantly reducing redundant effort and improving efficiency.

 A new cryptographic technique we call Specialized Proofs of Confidential Knowledge (SPoCKs) to address the Verifier’s Dilemma.